-Sixteen years ago, Thailand’s then-prime minister Thaksin Shinawatra aimed at tackling the country’s widespread illicit use and distribution of methamphetamine, or ya ba (ยาบ้า), as it’s known in Thailand.
+Sixteen years ago, Thailand’s then-prime minister Thaksin Shinawatra launched a “war on drugs” aimed at tackling the country’s widespread illicit use and distribution of methamphetamine, or ya ba (ยาบ้า), as it’s known in Thailand.
 Within the first three months of the campaign, there were some 2,800 extrajudicial killings in the country as a direct result of the drug war – that’s on average 30 killings a day.
-Incredibly, a 2007 investigation later found that to the drug trade whatsoever.
+Incredibly, a 2007 investigation later found that more than half of those killed had no ostensible connection to the drug trade whatsoever.

 Since then, Thailand’s attitude towards drugs changed dramatically.
-The violent drug war gave way to a decade of mass incarceration, which by 2016 had caused for the country’s prisons.
+The violent drug war gave way to a decade of mass incarceration, which by 2016 had caused a major population crisis for the country’s prisons.
 That same year, justice minister Paiboon Koomchaya would go on to announce that the Thai war on drugs had failed.

 What Thailand was ready for, the government would later decide, was legal cannabis.

 Investors poised to jump into the Thai domestic cannabis market